How to Avoid Rotating Emergency Water

 Okay, so here’s the problem with storing water.
 There are all these RULES about it.
-Like, you have to use food grade containers.
+Like, you have to use food-grade containers.
 That’s a no brainer.
-Things that are number one plastic should be avoided because they’re meant for one time use and then they leach things into your water that you don’t want to be drinking (though it’d be fine for cleaning, flushing toilets, etc.).
-You should purify your water with a few drops of bleach when you first store it to kill any possible bacteria in it and prevent it from growing.
+Things that are number one plastic should be avoided because they’re meant for one-time use and then they leach things into your water that you don’t want to be drinking (though it’d be fine for cleaning, flushing toilets, etc.).
+You should purify your water with a few drops of bleach when you first store it to kill any possible bacteria in it and prevent them from growing.
 And you shouldn’t store your water right on the cement of your garage or basement, because chemicals are absorbed through the plastic into the water.
 Rules rules rules.
 So many to keep track of.
 And the one that I hate the most?
 Rotate your water every 6-12 months.
 SERIOUSLY?
 We have like 75 gallons in our garage.
 That is a lot of work.
-Last time I did it, it took me two days of dumping water, refilling, relabeling the date, etc. A lot of work.
+The last time I did it, it took me two days of dumping water, refilling, relabeling the date, etc. A lot of work.
 A lot of water.
 I did not enjoy it.

 So then I heard that there are filters you can buy, and then you don’t have to rotate nearly as often (like every 10 years if at all).
 Automatically my ears perked up.
 And so I researched and researched like crazy.
 There are SO many options.
 I read tons of good things about Berkley systems, but those are like $230 if you get a good deal!
 This is just for an emergency that might never happen.
-Obviously I want something, but I don’t want to break the bank getting something.
-And so many of them had filters that only filtered a certain amount of water (like 20 gallons) before needing to be replaced, or some of them expired just with time due to a shelf life.
+Obviously, I want something, but I don’t want to break the bank getting something.
+And so many of them had filters that only filtered a certain amount of water (like 20 gallons) before needing to be replaced, or some of them expired just with time due to shelf life.
 I was really trying to find the best bang for my buck.

 And I’m here to report what I ended up getting and all of the reasons WHY in case you’re sick of doing lots of research too, or in case you never even thought of this before but are so happy because now you don’t even have to do ANY research!